The Grange - Sleeps 15

 On the opposite side of the corridor is the Josh Brown room – named after the late Josh Brown who resided with his family at Emmett’s for 25 years up until the 1990s.
 The incredibly cosy twin or double room comes with its own sofa and views out onto the moor.

-At the end of the corridor is our final room; the Bunk Room.
+Towards the end of the corridor is the Bunk Room.
 This cosy room with views out onto the courtyard has a set of bunk beds making it ideal for children, or they can be split into a twin room if necessary.
 Both the bunk room and the Josh Brown room share a large bathroom with bath and WC decorated in a stylish blue beachside theme.

 Outside the front of the house sits a large croquet lawn with wooden tables and chairs.
 With unforgettable views out to the surrounding moorland estate, it’s the perfect way to spend an afternoon.
 A traditional vegetable garden and fully sized tennis court also sit to the side of the house and all feature exquisite uninterrupted views out onto the surrounding countryside.
 To the back of the house lies the courtyard where many of the chickens and guinea fowl spend their days.
 One of the old barns features a large table tennis table, snooker table and skittle alley making it an ideal escape for the children.